herrkraatz/react-unit-testing/README.md

 });
 ```

+Again, for more Unit Tests on React Components, see
+- Check out this example: https://medium.freecodecamp.org/the-right-way-to-test-react-components-548a4736ab22

 ### <a id="chapter2b2"></a>b.
 Unit Testing the Redux State

 As second example again we'll check if our Reducer `src/reducers/comments.js` works correctly.